tzlaine/small_wg1_papers/P2781_constexpr_t.md

 };
 ```

-We would like to be able to call `X::f()` with a value, and have that value
+We would like to be able to call `S::f()` with a value, and have that value
 keep its `constexpr`-ness.
 Let's introduce a template "`constant_wrapper`" that
 holds a `constexpr` value that it is given as an non-type template parameter.